-And the other reason is that Mg2+ has high polarizing power than Na+, hence, the Mg2+ drawback the bonding electrons from Cl– to a greater extent, this develop more covalent character in MgCl2.
+And the other reason is that Mg2+ has high polarizing power than Na+, hence, the Mg2+ drawback the bonding electrons from Cl– to a greater extent, and this develops a more covalent character in MgCl2.

-Why does magnesium metal lose electrons and chlorine gains the electron to form an ionic bond in MgCl2?
+Why does magnesium metal lose electrons and chlorine gain the electron to form an ionic bond in MgCl2?

 This is because magnesium is a metal that has low ionization energy, metals are more prone to lose electrons to achieve the octet.

-As magnesium metal has the electronic configuration (2, 8, 2), so, for magnesium, it is easier to lose the two-electron to achieve octet and hence, attains stability.
+As magnesium metal has an electronic configuration (2, 8, 2), so, for magnesium, it is easier to lose the two-electron to achieve octet and hence, attains stability.

-A nonmetal has high ionization energy and large electronegativity, they can easily accept the electrons to achieve the octet.
+A nonmetal has high ionization energy and large electronegativity, it can easily accept the electrons to achieve the octet.

-As chlorine nonmetal has the electronic configuration (2, 8, 7), so, gaining one electron makes its electron configuration (2, 8, 8), hence, achieve the octet and attains stability.
+As chlorine nonmetal has the electronic configuration (2, 8, 7), so, gaining one electron makes its electron configuration (2, 8, 8), hence, achieving the octet and attaining stability.

 - Is Magnesium chloride (MgCl2) ionic or covalent?
-MgCl2 is an ionic compound because the bond formed between magnesium and the chlorine atom is ionic in nature, it is formed as magnesium atom loses two electrons to form Mg2+ ion and each chlorine accepts the one electron to form Cl– ion, later these ions(Mg2+ and 2Cl–) are attracted by the electrostatic force of attraction and form the ionic bond.
+MgCl2 is an ionic compound.
+Because the bond formed between magnesium (Mg) and the chlorine (Cl) atom is ionic in nature.
+It is formed as the magnesium atom loses two electrons to form an Mg2+ ion and each chlorine accepts the one electron to form Cl– ion, later these ions(Mg2+ and 2Cl–) are attracted by the electrostatic force of attraction and form the ionic bond in MgCl2.